SMcQueen2023/skills-github-pages/contact.md

 <section class="page-intro">
 	<p class="intro-label">Contact</p>
-	<h1>The easiest way to reach me is through LinkedIn.</h1>
+	<h1>LinkedIn is the easiest way to reach me.</h1>
-	<p>You can also review public work and side projects on GitHub and GitLab.
-If you would like a resume PDF or want to discuss a role, LinkedIn is the best place to start.</p>
+	<p>You can also review public work on GitHub and GitLab.
+For a resume PDF or role discussion, LinkedIn is the best place to start.</p>
 </section>

 <section class="section-block">